The Federal Reserve Bank of San Francisco will host its annual conference on macroeconomics and monetary policy on Friday, March 27, 2020.

 Frank Elderson, member of the Governing Board of the Netherlands Central Bank and chair of the Network for Greening the Financial System, will deliver keynote remarks.

 Conference attendance is by invitation only.
+Presentations will be livestreamed on the conference page.

 Research by three San Francisco Fed economists made the most cited list for the Journal of Monetary Economics among articles published since 2016: